 All fees for entry will be subject to yearly review and incremental rises per annum are also likely over the duration of the course for UK/EU students (fees are typically fixed for International students, for the course duration at the year of entry).
 For general fees information please visit: postgraduate fees .
 Always contact the Department if you are unsure which fee applies to your project.

-In addition, the Department provides a substantial number of departmental scholarships to support PhD students.
+In addition, about eight Department scholarships are also available each year to PhD students.
 PhD students may also have the opportunity to help in teaching undergraduate examples classes, for which they are paid.

 For details of all available awards, please visit the Department's website .

 - Postgraduate Research Admissions Office

 Our internationally-renowned expertise across the School of Natural Sciences informs research led teaching with strong collaboration across disciplines, unlocking new and exciting fields and translating science into reality.
 Our multidisciplinary learning and research activities advance the boundaries of science for the wider benefit of society, inspiring students to promote positive change through educating future leaders in the true fundamentals of science.
 Find out more about Science and Engineering at Manchester .